-General Administration expenses including: costs relative to the offices of human resources, administrative services, and business office functions (i.e., accounting, accounts receivable and payable, bidding and purchasing, payroll, budget and inventory control) such as salary and benefits of administrators and support staff, travel expenses, staff in-service, supplies, equipment and contractual expenses associated with the operation of each office, including consultant agreement audits, legal services and the financial software package.
+General Administration expenses including: costs relative to the offices of human resources, administrative services, and business office functions (i.e., accounting, accounts receivable and payable, bidding and purchasing, payroll, budget and inventory control) such as salary and benefits of administrators and support staff, travel expenses, staff in-service, supplies, equipment and contractual expenses associated with the operation of each office, including consultant agreements, audits, legal services and the financial software package.

-Other general costs including: central administrative office share of the overhead costs associated with CiTi operations (i.e., custodial and maintenance, technology support, public relations, etc.), operational insurances, legal fees and the total charge for health insurance provided to retirees from all CiTi programs.
-As applicable, also included would be interest expenses for short-term (RAN) borrowings, needs assessment, planning and public information expenses including: public relations supplies and costs associated with conducting surveys and operational evaluations, development, printing, and distribution of newsletters, brochures and media material.
+Other general costs including: central administrative office share of the overhead costs associated with CiTi operations (i.e., custodial and maintenance, technology support, public relations, etc.), operational insurances and the total charge for health insurance provided to retirees from all CiTi programs.
+As applicable, also included would be interest expenses for short-term (RAN) borrowings, needs assessment, planning and public information expenses including: public relations supplies and costs associated with conducting surveys and operational evaluations, as well as development, printing, and distribution of newsletters, brochures and media material.

-Assistant Superintendent for Administrative Services 315.963.4260 msheperd@CiTiboces.org
+Michael SheperdAssistant Superintendent for Administrative Services315.963.4260msheperd@CiTiboces.org

-Capital Projects & Rent - CoSer 002
+CAPITAL PROJECTS & RENT - CoSer 002